Virtual Field Trips

 Grades: PreK-3

-In this virtual field trip, specially designed for young students, we’ll learn about what animals all have in common!
+In this field trip, specially designed for young students, we’ll learn about what animals all have in common!
 We’ll also learn about the different major taxon of animals, and how they are different.
 For example, all mammals have hair, are born alive, and drink milk!
 Your students will also see some amazing biofacts… including full animal mounts, giant feathers, pelts, and skulls!

 Learn more